How to find a functional medicine doctor near you

 So, Google Maps is a good place to start if you’re looking for integrative medicine physicians near you.
 We tried it for where Dignity Integrative is located in Rockville, MD, and we got a lot more than five choices.
 We circled Dignity Integrative to make it easy to find 😉:

-Still: once you've done the Google search, how do you choose between all the great options?
+Still: once you've done the Google search or used an AI for recommendations, how do you choose between all the great options?

 Reviews